The Company She Keeps

 The Company She Keeps is a 1951 American drama film directed by John Cromwell and starring Lizabeth Scott, Jane Greer and Dennis O'Keefe.
 It was produced and distributed by RKO Pictures.
-Cromwell's film of the previous year, Caged, also concerned a woman sent to prison.
-It marked Jeff Bridges' film debut.
+Cromwell had directed Caged the previous year, another film about a woman who serves a prison sentence.
+The Company She Keeps marks Jeff Bridges' film debut.

 Plot

 Released from prison after serving two years on a check-forging charge, Mildred Lynch changes her name to Diane Stuart and moves to Los Angeles.

-Parole officer Joan Willburn finds her a job at a hospital.
-Diane repays her by stealing Joan's boyfriend, Larry Collins, after he comes to the hospital to visit a patient.

-Diane hides the relationship from Joan and hides her past from Larry.
-Once she finally finds out, Joan graciously accepts the new relationship but warns Diane that to get married, she must first seek approval from the parole board, which will be under a legal obligation to contact Larry.
+Parole officer Joan Willburn finds Diane a job at a hospital.
+However, Diane steals Joan's boyfriend Larry Collins and hides the relationship from Joan and her past from Larry.
+When Joan learns of the affair, she warns Diane that to marry, she must first seek approval from the parole board, which will be obligated to inform Larry.

-Despite all the help Joan has been, Diane accuses her of trying to sabotage her romance and also her parole, after Diane is arrested for a drug theft at the hospital for which ex-convict Tilly Thompson is responsible.
-She runs away until Larry lets her know that, thanks to Joan, the charges have been dismissed.
+Despite all of the help that she has received from Joan, Diane accuses Joan of trying to sabotage her romance and her parole after Diane is arrested for a drug theft at the hospital that she did not commit.
+Larry informs Diane that Joan has caused the charges to be dismissed.

 Reception

+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Don't inquire now if it makes sense.
+That would be slightly absurd.
+And Miss Scott playing a woman parole officer is the least of its sheer absurdities.
+The whole picture has, indeed, a flavor of the cheapest and pulpiest romance. typified in the banal flirtation by which Miss Greer and Mr. O'Keefe fall in love.
+As for its entertainment value, that, we would say, is on a par.
+Things might have been a little better if Miss Scott had sent Miss Greer back to jail."

+Critic Edwin Schallert of the Los Angeles Times wrote: "The love interest is bound to seem far-fetched notwithstanding it is [sic] very convincingly portrayed Miss Scott's role as a parole officer (a rather unsuitable assignment) has to be pallidly presented to justify the whole thing, and Dennis O'Keefe's character is somewhat unsteady too.
+There's no fault with the performances as such, though Miss Greer has all the best of it, and makes the most of it."

 The film recorded a loss of $315,000.